-- 10 Qualifications and professional registration Registered professional with one of the following bodies: nurses or midwives currently registered with the Gibraltar Nursing Registration Board (GNRB) practitioners currently registered with the Gibraltar Medical Registration Board (GMRB) Anyone deemed by the Director of Public Health to be competent who meets the additional requirements below.
-Additional requirements Additionally, practitioners: • must be authorised by name as an approved practitioner under the current terms of this PGD before working to it • must have undertaken appropriate training for working under PGDs for supply/administration of medicines • must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs) • must be familiar with the vaccine product and alert to changes in the Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease (the 'Green Book'), and national and local immunisation programmes • must have undertaken training appropriate to this PGD as required by local policy and in line with the National Minimum Standards and Core Curriculum for Immunisation Training • must be competent to assess individuals for suitability for vaccination, identify any contraindications or precautions, obtain informed consent (or 'best interests' decision in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016) • must be competent in the handling and storage of vaccines, and management of the cold chain • must be competent in the recognition and management of anaphylaxis • must have access to the PGD and associated online resources • should fulfil any additional requirements defined by local policy THE INDIVIDUAL PRACTITIONER MUST BE AUTHORISED BY NAME, UNDER THE CURRENT VERSION OF THIS PGD BEFORE WORKING ACCORDING IT
+Qualifications and professional registration Registered professional with one of the following bodies: nurses or midwives currently registered with the Gibraltar Nursing Registration Board (NRB) practitioners currently registered with the Gibraltar Medical Registration Board (MRB) Anyone deemed by the Director of Public Health to be competent who meets the additional requirements below.
+Additional requirements Additionally, practitioners: must be authorised by name as an approved practitioner under the current terms of this PGD before working to it must have undertaken appropriate training for working under PGDs for supply/administration of medicines must be competent in the use of PGDs (see NICE Competency framework for health professionals using PGDs) must be familiar with the vaccine product and alert to changes in the Summary of Product Characteristics (SPC), Immunisation Against Infectious Disease (the 'Green Book'), and national and local immunisation programmes must have undertaken training appropriate to this PGD as required by local policy and in line with the National Minimum Standards and Core Curriculum for Immunisation Training must be competent to assess individuals for suitability for vaccination, identify any contraindications or precautions, obtain informed consent (or 'best interests' decision in accordance with the Lasting Powers of Attorney and Capacity Act 2018 and the Mental Health Act 2016) and to discuss issues related to vaccination must be competent in the recognition and management of anaphylaxis must be competent in the recognition and management of anaphylaxis must be authorized chain equirements defined by local policy The individual practitioner must be authorised by name, under the current version of this PGD before working according to it.
+THE INDIVIDUAL PRACTITIONER MUST BE AUTHORISED BY NAME, UNDER THE CURRENT VERSION OF THIS PGD BEFORE WORKING ACCORDING TO IT

-Continued training requirements

-- Practitioners must ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continued Professional Development (CPD). - Practitioners should be constantly alert to any subsequent recommendations from the GHA, UKHSA and/or NHS England and NHS Improvement and other sources of medicines information.
+Continued training requirements Practitioners must ensure they are up to date with relevant issues and clinical skills relating to immunisation and management of anaphylaxis, with evidence of appropriate Continued Professional Development (CPD).
+Practitioners should be constantly alert to any subsequent recommendations from Public Health Gibraltar and/or the GHA and other sources of medicines information.
 Note: The most current national recommendations should be followed but a Patient Specific Direction (PSD) may be required to administer the vaccine in line with updated recommendations that are outside the criteria specified in this PGD.